Egypt men's national goalball team

 Egypt men's national goalball team is the men's national team of Egypt.
 It takes part in international goalball competitions.
 Goalball is a team sport designed specifically for athletes with a vision impairment.

 Paralympic Games

 1988 Seoul

 The team competed in the 1988 Summer Paralympics, from 15 to 24 October 1988, in Seoul, South Korea.
 There were fourteen men's and eight women's teams.
 This was the first time the term "Paralympic" came into official use.
-Athletes were: Ahmed Mamoud Abouzeed, Hussein Mohamed Ahmed, Ahmed Mohamed Aween, El Said Mohamed El Said, Bekhit Gad, and Mohamed Mohamed Sherief.
+The Egyptian goalball athletes were: Ahmed Mamoud Abouzeed, Hussein Mohamed Ahmed, Ahmed Mohamed Aween, El Said Mohamed El Said, Bekhit Gad, and Mohamed Mohamed Sherief.

-Egypt came third behind United States and gold medal winner Yugoslavia.
+Egypt came third behind the United States and gold medal winner Yugoslavia.

 1992 Barcelona

 The team competed in the 1992 Summer Paralympics, from 3 to 14 September 1992, in the Pavelló de la Vall d'Hebron indoor stadium, Barcelona, Spain.
 There were twelve men's and eight women's teams.
 Athletes were: Bekhit Gad, Elsayed Elsayed, Ahmed Ewein, Mostafa Hussein, Ahmed Moustafa, and Hussen Sayed.

 Egypt came third behind Finland and gold medal winner Italy.